php-flasher/php-flasher/packs/laravel-pack/README.md

 <h1 align="center">A powerful and flexible flash notifications system for PHP, Laravel, Symfony</h1>

 <p align="center">
-    :eyes: PHP Flasher helps you to add flash notifications to your PHP projects.
+    :eyes: PHPFlasher helps you to add flash notifications to your PHP projects.
     This library was developed with the idea that you should be able to add flash notification to your application with ease and with few lines of code.
     No application-wide rewrites and no big investments upfront.
 </p>